 Expenses and revenues must be matched in the same accounting period.
 Everything from purchasing and rebate agreements to sales depends on financial periods.
 If a mistake is made in terms of when a rebate is recorded, it could become too late to rectify it.

-Your accounting team should opt to standardise its rebate accounting across the organisation.
+Your accounting team should opt to standardize its rebate accounting across the organization.
 When multiple people are managing rebates manually, this becomes difficult to accomplish and can cause discrepancies.

 Manually accounting for rebates also becomes hard to scale because people only have so much bandwidth.
 Couple that with the fact that your accounting team is also managing a million other things, and you’ll quickly see that a financial automation tool is needed.